Ebury/chameleon/README.md

 ```

 That's it!
-By now you should be up and running.
+By now, you should be up and running.
 You can check the existing components or create new ones.

 ## Contributing